IBM/AI-on-Power-Level3/docs/pre-req.md

 	- While sufficient instructions are provided through-out the course, it is highly recommended to have a basic understanding of OpenShift and working with YAML files

 * Laptop with Secure Shell (ssh) pre-installed to connect to lab environment
- 	- Windows: PowerShell should have ssh pre-installed
+ 	- Windows: PowerShell should have ssh pre-installed.
+PuTTY tool can also be used.
     - Mac/Linux: ssh should be already available
-       	- If not, Google is your friend
+    - If not, install ssh - Google is your friend